ebzzry/ebzzry.github.io/lambda-calculus.md

 intuitively easy to determine at first, and that knowledge about other functions is important in understanding it.

-Let's say we have a pair, something like (y, x), wherein the first element is one step above, or the successor the second element.
+Let's say you have a pair, something like (y, x), wherein the first element is one step above, or the successor the second element.
 Since the first element is the successor, that means the second element is the predecessor.
 Visually: